FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/client-api.rst

 Life cycle
 ----------

 You first need to initialize the library.
-The initialization function provide a client handler so the library can perfectly be initialized multiple times if want to join several servers.
+The initialization function provides a client handler so the library can perfectly be initialized multiple times if want to join several servers.